Podcastindex-org/docs-api/README.md

 "**/api/1.0/recent/episodes**" - Pass the count you want with ?max=\[count\].

-Optional: excludeString=\[url encoded string\] - If you pass this argument, any item containing this string will be discarded from the result set.
+- Optional: excludeString=\[url encoded string\] (string) - If you pass this argument, any item containing this string will be discarded from the result set.
 This may, in certain cases, reduce your set size below your "max" value.
-Optional: before=\[episode id\] - If you pass an episode id, you will get recent episodes before that id, allowing you to walk back through the episode history sequentially.
+- Optional: before=\[episode id\] (int) - If you pass an episode id, you will get recent episodes before that id, allowing you to walk back through the episode history sequentially.

 > Example: GET [https://api.podcastindex.org/api/1.0/recent/episodes?max=7](https://api.podcastindex.org/api/1.0/recent/episodes?max=7&pretty)